wpengine/hwptoolkit/docs/explanation/what-url-should-use-to-fetch-data.md

 ```bash
 curl 'http://myexample.local/graphql?query={generalSettings{url}}'
 ```
 **Note**: GET requests have inherent URL length limitations (typically 2,000-8,000 characters depending on the browser and server).
-Complex GraphQL queries can easily exceed these limits, making this method impractical for anything beyond basic queries1.
+Complex GraphQL queries can easily exceed these limits, making this method impractical for anything beyond basic queries.

-Each property is provided as an HTTP query parameter, with values separated by an ampersand (&)1.
+Each property is provided as an HTTP query parameter, with values separated by an ampersand (&).

 GraphQL requests with variables don't work in GET requests because they need to be parsed as JSON.